 Soft tissue injuries (STI's) vary in type and severity and by definition is an injury to a 'soft' structure such as muscles or tendons, ligament (join bone to bone), tendons (join muscle to bone), skin, joint capsule, fat, myofascial and other connective tissue.
 An injury to muscles or tendons such as a twisted ankle or sprained wrist leads to microtrauma, bleeding and swelling around the damaged tissue which causes pain.
 This pain encourages the body to 'rest' the affected area and whilst initially this is useful to aid healing, the consequence of this after a few days is muscle weakness and reduced movement from disuse.
 Usually, this is easily restored when the pain and swelling settle but sometimes it helps to have Physiotherapy, especially if you are keen to return to sport, as the evidence is that we can speed up the healing process and achieve a safer and speedy return to activity.

-The early stage of a soft tissue injury is known as the acute phase of injury and is the first 48 – 72 hours post injury
+The early stage of a soft tissue injury is known as the acute phase of injury and is the first 48 – 72 hours post-injury

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are regularly used to accelerate the return of injured athletes suffering with acute soft tissue injuries to competition.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are regularly used to accelerate the return of injured athletes suffering from acute soft tissue injuries to competition.
 Evidence demonstrates that while anti-inflammatory medication may speed recovery after acute soft tissue injuries, long-term healing may be compromised

 is damage to one or more ligaments in a joint, often caused by trauma or the joint being taken beyond its functional range of motion.